TDI Intro to Cave course

 Student Diver Prerequisites:

-To enroll in the TDI Intro to Cave course, student divers must:
+TDI Intro to Cave course, student candidates prerequisites:

-Provide proof of certification as a TDI Cavern Diver or equivalent
+Provide evidence of certification as a TDI Cavern Diver or equivalent

 Properly deploy a guideline